 By creating your own presence, you should be prepared to maintain it and keep it updated, as you would with a department web page.
 CSULB presences in social media are considered to be an extension of the official website, and most guidelines that apply to the website will also apply to your social media accounts.

-Before deciding if a separate social media presence for your group, college, office or administrative department is necessary, consider using CSULB's primary social media presence.
+Before deciding if your group, college, office or administrative department needs a separate social media platform, consider using CSULB's primary social media presence.

 Accounts created to promote any university campaign, club, organization, program, college, department or office are property of the university and must be passed over to the university in the event of separation.

 Naming Conventions For Social Accounts

 When creating an account it is important to brand it as a university entity.
 Whenever possible, please adhere to these naming styles when selecting social media identities.